Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/ddapi/ddapi-getting-started.md

 The 'DDAPI' is a data-driven API for creating Hammerstone mods.

+There are two ways of writing the same format: Lua and json.
+Both are fully supported, yet the differences are that the json file has a light additional wrapper layer on the outside and a web editor; while Lua can add logic inside (useful for defining a template for instance).

 ### Philosophy

 In the base game of Sapiens, the data and logic for a "feature" is often spread across multiple files.
 For example, to create an apple, you might need the following: